Central Auditory Processing

 Human hearing is very complex and extends far beyond the ability to detect sound.
-In fact, while hearing begins at the ear, it is within the auditory cortex of the brain where sounds are decoded, analyzed and interpreted.
+In fact, while hearing begins at the ear, there is a complex process that follows.
+The auditory cortex of the brain does all of the heavy lifting.
+This is where sounds are decoded, analyzed, and interpreted.
 Importantly, while hearing and understanding speech are closely related, they are not the same thing.
-That is why for some people, conversing in the presence of background noise, following rapid speech, or comprehending complex instructions, can be particularly challenging; it can appear to others as inattentiveness or distractibility.
+That is why for some people, communicating with background noise, or following rapid speech can be difficult.
+Generally, understanding complex instructions is also challenging.
+Others may feel that the person is inattentive or easily distracted.

 Evaluating auditory processing involves a series of specialized listening tasks and comparing the results to data collected from peers in their age range.
 If a problem or disorder is found, it is then important to decide what steps should be taken next.
 It’s important to determine if communication strategies, environment modifications, or other interventions should be implemented.
 At Brampton Audiology, our Doctors of Audiology perform comprehensive examinations and provide fully interpreted reports to guide patients, parents, physicians, and educators.